leon4rd/test/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## Why can't a bicycle stand on its own?
+It's two-tired.